 When runners wear compression socks, the heart does not have to work as hard to pump blood against the force of gravity.
 Pulse rates don't go up as fast.
 Muscles in the leg receive more oxygen.
 This means that you can run harder and faster before you begin to feel a burn.
 Increased circulation to muscle doesn't just reduce production of lactate.
 By providing more oxygen to muscles, it powers down the muscle's response to stress.
 Muscles don't get as tight or as tense, thus are less likely to go into spasm -- perhaps allowing you to run faster and farther.

 Compression socks also keep the calf muscle from jiggling around.
 Acting through the fascia, they reduce oscillation in the thigh and even over the abdomen.
 Reducing muscle oscillation increases muscle efficiency.
 Compression empowers runners to power harder and faster, even while having to fight muscle oscillation.
 Compression enables effort to be directed straight ahead rather than to oscillation.
+These are the most common benefits of compression socks for running.

 For competitive runners, winning is often about very small differences.
 Hundredths of a second separate first place from second place.